 - Dividend Yield

 In terms of dividend yield, Phillip SGX APAC Dividend Leaders REIT ETF has a lower dividend yield at 4.2% as compared to 4.8% net dividend yield of Lion Phillip SREIT ETF (after 17% corporate tax).

 But if you are a firm believer in Singapore property market and keen to invest in REITs for regular savings, this Lion Phillip SREIT ETF may be one of your choices to spread your investment risks.
-Due your own diligence please.
+Do your own due diligence please.

 In one of my earlier ETF posts, i mentioned that it may be good to stay aside to invest in STI ETF at this time.
-But I plan to nibble a bit of this S-REIT ETF for my children using part of their own savings.
-This will meet one of my goals to buy some lots for my elder son before he turns 11 this Christmas.
+However, I plan to nibble a bit of this S-REIT ETF for my children using their own savings.
+This meets one of my goals to buy some lots for my elder son before he turns 11 this Christmas.
 Then, I will say to him that he can be the future Warren Buffett of Singapore too!
 Why?
 He has “started” his first value investing with this Lion Phillip SREIT ETF before the age of 11.
 Just like young Warren Buffett did. haha ..